How to Fix Drum scratching clothes on Samsung DVE45T3400W (Electric)

 Step 1

-Unplug the dryer before doing anything else — contact with live components is a real shock hazard.
-Open the door and shine a flashlight around the full drum interior, looking specifically for loose screw heads proud of the surface, chipped or cracked baffle edges, and sharp weld seam burrs; any of these will snag and tear fabric during tumbling.
-This visual sweep tells you where the damage is coming from before you touch anything.
+First things first, unplug the dryer before doing anything else.
+Contact with live components can lead to serious shock hazards.
+Open the door and shine a flashlight around the drum’s interior, specifically looking for loose screw heads, chipped or cracked baffle edges, and sharp burrs from weld seams; any of these can snag and tear fabric during tumbling.
+This visual inspection will help you identify the source of the damage before touching anything.

 Step 2

-The three plastic baffles (the curved scoops molded to the drum wall) lift and tumble clothes during the cycle, and each is held by one to two screws that can back out over time, leaving a raised screw head that acts like a file on fabric.
-From inside the drum, use a T20 Torx driver to snug down any loose screws until they sit flush.
-Pro tip: if a screw spins without tightening, the plastic boss behind it is stripped and the entire baffle needs replacement rather than just re-tightening.
+The three plastic baffles (the curved scoops molded to the drum wall) lift and tumble your clothes during the cycle, and each is held by one to two screws that can become loose over time.
+From inside the drum, use a T20 Torx driver to tighten any loose screws until they sit flush.
+Pro tip: if a screw spins without tightening, the plastic boss behind it is stripped, meaning the entire baffle needs replacement rather than just re-tightening.

 Step 3

-Run your bare hand slowly along the full circumference of the drum’s interior seam — a burr will catch your skin exactly the way it catches clothing fibers.
+Run your bare hand slowly along the entire circumference of the drum’s interior seam — a burr will catch your skin just like it catches clothing fibers.
 Any rough spot you feel needs to be smoothed with 220-grit sandpaper using three to four firm passes, then wipe the area clean with a damp cloth to remove all metal dust.
-Skipping the wipe step leaves abrasive grit in the drum that can itself damage fabrics on the next load.
+Skipping the wipe step can leave abrasive grit in the drum that could damage fabrics in the next load.

 Step 4

-Remove the front panel by taking out the lint screen housing screw and the two lower access screws, then locate the front drum glide pads — these are the small plastic or nylon pads that support the front edge of the drum as it spins.
-When glides wear through completely, the metal drum flange rides directly on metal cabinet surfaces, creating both a scratching edge and a grinding noise.
-Replace the full glide set rather than individual pads, because if one is worn through the others are at the same wear stage.
+Next, remove the front panel by taking out the lint screen housing screw and the two lower access screws.
+Then, locate the front drum glide pads — these small plastic or nylon pads support the front edge of the drum as it spins.
+When these glides wear through completely, the metal drum flange directly contacts metal cabinet surfaces, creating both a scratching edge and a grinding noise.
+It’s best to replace the full glide set rather than just individual pads, as if one is worn through, the others are likely at the same wear stage.

 Step 5

-With the front panel still open, inspect the felt seal that runs around the front drum flange — this strip creates a soft, close-fitting barrier between the rotating drum and the stationary cabinet.
-If the felt is torn, compressed flat, or bunching in spots, the exposed metal drum flange makes direct contact with the cabinet opening and will catch and tear fabric that drifts near the door.
-Reattach or replace the seal using a high-temperature adhesive rated for dryer use; standard craft or contact cement will fail under heat and make the problem return quickly.
+While the front panel is still open, inspect the felt seal that runs around the front drum flange — this strip creates a soft, close-fitting barrier between the rotating drum and the stationary cabinet.
+If the felt is torn, compressed, or bunching in certain spots, the exposed metal drum flange can make direct contact with the cabinet opening, snagging and tearing fabric that drifts near the door.
+Reattach or replace the seal using high-temperature adhesive rated for dryer use; standard craft or contact cement won’t hold up under heat and will cause the problem to return quickly.

 Step 6

-Reassemble all panels, making sure every screw is seated before plugging the dryer back in.
-Run an empty heat cycle first, then while the drum is still warm, slowly drag an old cotton T-shirt around the full interior by hand and feel for any snagging resistance.
-If the shirt moves smoothly with no catching, the repair is complete; any remaining snag point means one of the earlier steps needs to be revisited before running a real load.
+Finally, reassemble all panels, ensuring every screw is seated properly before plugging the dryer back in.
+Run an empty heat cycle first, then while the drum is still warm, slowly drag an old cotton T-shirt around the interior by hand, feeling for any snagging resistance.
+If the shirt moves smoothly with no catching, the repair is complete; any remaining snag points mean one of the earlier steps needs revisiting before running a real load.

 Where to Buy Replacement Parts